 This Convention shall remain in force until terminated by a Contracting State.
-Either Contracting State may terminate the Convention, through diplomatic channels, by giving notice of termination in writing at least six months before the end of any calendar year beginning after the expiration of a period of five years from the date of its entry into force.
-In such event, the Convention shall cease to have effect:
+Either Contracting State may terminate the Convention, through diplomatic channels, by giving notice of termination at least six months before the end of any calendar year after the fifth year following the year in which the Convention has entered into force.
+In such case, the Convention shall cease to have effect:

-(a) in Ireland:

-- (i) as respects income tax and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year next following that in which the notice is given; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January in the calendar year next following that in which the notice is given.
+- a) in the case of Ireland: - i) as respects income tax, income levy and capital gains tax, for any year of assessment beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires; - ii) as respects corporation tax, for any financial year beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires; - b) in the case of Morocco: - i) in respect of taxes withheld at source, for amounts paid or credited, on or after the first day of January of the first calendar year following that in which such notice is given; and - ii) in respect of other taxes, for any taxable year or period beginning on or after the first day of January of the first calendar year following that in which such notice is given.